coping with stress

 Woman on sofa, visible stressed in front of laptop

-what causes stress and what are the physical signs?
+what is stress and what causes it?

 spotting the signs of stress -1294985261 - resized.jpg 1

-how to spot the tell-tale signs of stress
+how to spot the signs of stress

-Stress can affect us physically, mentally, and emotionally.
-It can impact our health, productivity, and relationships.
 Dr Hannah Wilson, Head of Clinical Governance and Clinical Psychology Lead at Qwell, explains how to spot stress in yourself and others.

 minimisestress_thumb.jpg